xinwenfu/platformio-espidf-aws-iot/README.md

 # AWS IoT MQTT Subscribe/Publish Project

-This project shows an example of subcribing and publishing to AWS IoT with the MQTT protocol.
+This project shows an example of subcribing and publishing to AWS IoT via the MQTT protocol.
 It is the PlatformIO AWS IoT example project.

 ## Download the project
 Open a terminal, choose a folder and download the project.
 Below is an example downloading the project to */home/iot/Documents/PlatformIO/Projects*